oroinc/documentation/user_guide/activities_send_email.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

   "**From***","The sender's address.
-The field is by default filled with the primary email address of the user, who is creating the email.
+By default, the field is filled in with the primary email address of the user, who is creating the email.

   To clear the field, click the :guilabel:`x` button.

   If the field is clear, you can enter another email address.
 The field cannot be empty and only one address can be defined."
   "**To, Cc and Bc**","Recipients of the email.
-The field is by default filled with the primary email address of one of the contacts assigned to the record (if any).
+By default, the field is filled in with the primary email address of one of the contacts assigned to the record (if any).

    To clear the field, click the :guilabel:`x` button.